gomberg5264/Project-1-Flight-Planner/README.md

 Live Website: https://floating-refuge-91114.herokuapp.com/

-## Outstanding issues
+## Further Improvements

-* The site does not automatically log a user in after they sign up
-* The site is not very user friendly and needs to provide more information (including warnings about canceling/deleting flights) to users
-* The times need to be formated in a more user friendly way
-* It shouldn't be possible to add a flight which has the same departure and arrival city
+* The site alerts users when they cancel bookings or delete flights, but it might be better to give them the option to cancel the action as well
+* A CRUD system for airports could be added to the site

 ## Technologies Used
 * HTML (with embedded Ruby)
 * CSS and Bootstrap for styling
 * Ruby on Rails
 * PostgreSQL
 * Heroku (for deployment)
-* Google maps API (for bonus functionality)
+* Geokit Gem (to calculate flight distances)

 ## Website Production Updates

+### 29/01/21 1:00pm

+Step Five Complete: The website can determine flight distances and estimate arrival times in local time.
+It is more user friendly, displaying local times in a readable way.
+I didn't have time to add a CRUD system for the airports.
+I reviewed the code, adding comments to the controllers and tested the website to ensure it is stable.

 ### 27/01/21 11:50pm

 Step Four in Progress Complete: Styling Complete.
 Seat number tracking complete.
-The next step is to use the Google Maps API to determine flight distances / arrival time and make the website more user friendly (addressing the issues listed above).
+The next step is to determine flight distances / arrival time and make the website more user friendly (addressing the issues listed above).
 Adding a CRUD system for airport is a lower priority.

 ### 26/01/21 5:30pm